lunzima/ChsPinyinUDL/README.md

 ---
 # Pinyin Input Method Dictionary (Full Pinyin)
-This GitHub repository provides a custom-made pinyin input method dictionary that includes word frequency information.
+This GitHub repository provides a custom-made pinyin input method dictionary (about 540,000 entries) that includes word frequency information.
 The dictionary is designed to enhance the typing experience by offering more accurate and relevant suggestions based on common usage patterns.

 ## Files Included
 1. **dict.txt**: This file contains a libime formatted dictionary suitable for use with fcitx5 and other input methods that utilize floating-point numbers as word frequencies.
 It includes comprehensive pinyin mappings along with precise word frequency data, which helps in predicting frequently used words.